aditya123473892/wagtail/Search-backend-implementation-notes.md

 The SearchBackend class
 -----------------------

-Each search backend module defines a `SearchBackend` class which serves as the entry point for all code interfacing with `wagtail.search`.
+Each search backend module defines a `SearchBackend` class inheriting from `wagtail.search.backends.base.BaseSearchBackend` which serves as the entry point for all code interfacing with `wagtail.search`.
 A search backend is obtained through the `get_search_backend` function:

 `wagtail.search.backends.get_search_backend(backend_name='default', **kwargs)`